-The Tax Anticipation Notes will be issued in anticipation of the collection by the County of real property taxes to be levied for County purposes for the County's fiscal year commencing January 1, 2017 and ending December 31, 2017.
+The Notes will be issued in anticipation of the collection by the County of real property taxes to be levied for County purposes for the County's fiscal year commencing January 1, 2017 and ending December 31, 2017.
 The total amount of taxes to be levied for County purposes for its 2017 fiscal year is approximately \$817 million (Major Operating Funds Only).
 See "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein for a description thereof.
 None of such taxes has been received as of this date.
 The County projects that approximately half of such real property taxes will be received by March 31, 2017 and approximately 98% of such real property taxes will be received by September 30, 2017.
-The County has not previously issued any notes or bonds in anticipation of its 2017 fiscal year real property taxes estimated to be received for 2017, all such real property taxes, as thereafter received, must be set aside in a separate account to be used only for the payment of the Tax Anticipation Notes.
+The County has not previously issued any notes or bonds in anticipation of its 2017 fiscal year real property tax revenues.
+Whenever the principal amount of the Notes equals the amount of real property taxes estimated to be received for 2017, all such real property taxes, as thereafter received, must be set aside in a separate account to be used only for the payment of the Notes, unless other provision is made by budgetary appropriation for the redemption of the Notes.